 - Clarissa Kripke, MD (bio) (University of California San Francisco, family member of adult full-time AAC user, medical doctor who works with young adults with I/DD)

 - Saili Kulkarni, PhD (bio) (San Jose State University special education department)

 - Charlie Lakin, PhD (former Director of the National Institute on Disability, Independent Living, and Rehabilitation Research and of the Research and Training Center on Community Living at Institute on Community Integration at the University of Minnesota)

 - Gloria Soto, PhD (bio) (San Francisco State University professor of education focusing on AAC and multiculturalism)

-- Hari Srinivasan (bio) (UC Berkeley Haas Scholar in psychology, full-time AAC user)
+- Hari Srinivasan (bio) (PhD student in neuroscience, Vanderbilt University, full-time AAC user)